MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinios-ui-project.md

 That's it!
 MvvmCross is up and running after this small addition.

+### Some more details about the Setup class

+Every MvvmCross UI project requires a `Setup` class, but if your app is fairly simple, like the TipCalc is, then you can safely use the default one, provided by the framework.

+The `Setup` class is responsible for performing the initialization of the MvvmCross framework, including:

+- The IoC Container and DI engine
+- The Data-Binding engine
+- The ViewModel / View lookups
+- The whole navigation system
+- Plugins

+Finally, the `Setup` class is also responsible for initializing your `App` class.

+Luckily for us, all this functionality is provided for you automatically, unless you want / need to use a custom `Setup` class (since it is an excellent place to register your own services / plugins, it is often the case).

 ## Add your View

 ### Create an initial UIViewController